NAVPREETJ/Atliq-hardwarE-SQLproject/README.md

 - Creating reports for top markets, products, and customers 📊🌍💼
 - Analyzing net sales percent share in different regions 📈🌐💰
 - Leveraging business insights for strategic decision-making 🤝📊

-It's been an enriching experience that has not only enhanced my technical skills but also provided valuable insights into the dynamic world of business analytics. 💡💼